xumj2021/xumj2021.github.io/content/post/Parse WSJ Archive E.md

 ### Step 1: Login in WSJ Account

+Obviously, the first thing is to open an active session with enough authority to access the arctiles.

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"